skrub-data/skrub/doc/index.rst

     **robust to morphological variants**, such as typos.
 See :ref:`examples <usage_examples>`, such as `the first one
     <https://dirty-cat.github.io/stable/auto_examples/01_dirty_categories.html>`_,
-    for a introduction to problems of dirty categories or misspelled entities.
+    for an introduction to problems of dirty categories or misspelled entities.

 |